bxdoan/bxdoan/README.md

 <div align="center">

-> It’s just pathetic to give up on something before you even give it a shot.
+> When everything seems to be going against you, remember that the airplane takes off against the wind, not with it.

-> — Reiko Mikami —
+> — Henry Ford —

 </div>